bridgelightcloud/github-mirror-action/README.md

 # GitHub Mirror

 Github Mirror is a [GitHub Action](https://github.com/features/actions) that keeps a GitHub repository up to date as a mirror of an external repository.
-It will synchronize all branches and commits from the specified repository, it will not copy non-Git data such as Pull Requests.
+It will synchronize all branches and commits from the specified repository; it will not copy non-Git data such as Pull Requests.

 ## Create from Template